It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Safety instructions that come with a tool or are contained in the user guide are frequently disregarded.

-Most people will argue that it isn’t important; they’ll say: after all, we have been using this tool for a long time and have perfected its application.
+Most people will argue that it isn’t essential; they’ll say: after all, we have been using this tool for a long time and have perfected its application.
 Not so.
 Don’t be like that.
 Accidents are unpredictable at times.

 Accidents can happen in the blink of an eye, so don’t be deceived.
 Recognize your vulnerabilities.